-Kevin M. Esvelt is an assistant professor of the MIT Media Lab, where he leads the Sculpting Evolution Group in advancing biotechnology safely.
+Kevin M. Esvelt is an associate professor at the MIT Media Lab, where he leads the Sculpting Evolution Group in advancing biotechnology safely.

 He received his Ph.D. from Harvard University for inventing a synthetic microbial ecosystem to rapidly evolve useful biomolecules, and subsequently helped pioneer the development of CRISPR, a powerful new method of genome engineering.

 In 2013, Esvelt was the first to identify the potential for CRISPR “gene drive” systems to alter wild populations of organisms.
-Recognizing the implications of an advance that could enable individual scientists to alter the shared environment, he and his colleagues chose to break with scientific tradition by revealing their findings and calling for open discussion and safeguards before they tested it and demonstrated reversibility in the laboratory.
+Recognizing the implications of an advance that could enable individual scientists to alter the shared environment, he and his colleagues chose to break with scientific tradition by revealing their findings and calling for open discussion and safeguards before building the first CRISPR-based gene drive system and demonstrating reversibility in the laboratory.

 His work has been published in Nature and Science, covered by the New York Times and Washington Post, and featured on Last Week Tonight and the Netflix special Unnatural Selection.

-Sculpting Evolution is grateful for support from the MIT Media Lab, the Burroughs Wellcome Fund (IRSA), a NIH DP2 New Innovator Award, an NSF CAREER award, the Rainwater Foundation, the DALHAP Foundation, the Reid Hoffman Foundation, and the Open Philanthropy Project.
+Sculpting Evolution is grateful for support from the MIT Media Lab, the Burroughs Wellcome Fund (IRSA), an NSF CAREER award, the Rainwater Foundation, the DALHAP Foundation, the Musk Foundation, Affinity Wealth Management, Reid Hoffman, and the Open Philanthropy Project.
 We are very grateful for both public and private support and pledge to use it wisely.